 - Create a welcoming and respectful work environment, treating everyone as you would like to be treated. - Don't engage in behaviour that would be considered by anyone in the team as creating a hostile or intimidating work environment, including making inappropriate jokes or comments. - Don't spread malicious rumours or gossip that might be considered derogatory, defamatory, harassing, or otherwise offensive. - Take responsibility for your performance by working in a safe manner, free from the influence of drugs or alcohol.
-You understand that working whilst under the influence of drugs or alcohol is dangerous to yourself and others, and poses safety risks that will not be tolerated and may be illegal.
-Be aware of the side effects, or restrictions, of any prescribed medication you may be taking.
-If you have concerns about how this may affect your ability to carry out your role speak to your line manager or HR. - Conduct yourself when attending off-site events as you would do at work.
+You understand that working whilst under the influence of drugs or alcohol is dangerous to yourself and others, and poses safety risks that will not be tolerated and may be illegal. - Conduct yourself when attending off-site events as you would do at work.
 Companyorganised events include social events such as Christmas parties, team events and social outings.

-- Q My line manager can be very intimidating and often abusive to the colleagues in our team.
+- Questions & answers - Q My line manager can be very intimidating and often abusive to the colleagues in our team.
 We know he is a perfectionist, but it makes our work unenjoyable and difficult.
 I worry that if I speak up, he might become worse.
 What should I do? - A Abusive or bullying behaviour is never acceptable no matter who is doing it.

-Our culture is one of respect and inclusion and any such actions should be reported to another manager, to the HR department or via the Protector Line.
+Our culture is one of respect and inclusion and any such actions should be reported to another manager, to the People team or via Protector Line.
 We will always support colleagues who raise concerns in good faith. - Q A friend sent me an email with some rude jokes I think are very funny.
 Can I email them to colleagues in my team? - A No. We treat all colleagues with dignity and respect and what you consider funny might be considered abusive or offensive by others.
 Always ask yourself whether your actions might be offensive, abusive or intimidating to others.
 This includes viewing any inappropriate material while you are at work.

 - Q I know a colleague has been having some difficult times at home.
 Lately, they have been turning up to work very late and sometimes appear intoxicated.
 They are still getting their work done so I am not sure if I should say something.
 Should I speak up? - A Yes.
 For the good of your colleague you should always raise your concerns if you believe that they are engaging in behaviours that might be dangerous to themselves or others.
 This includes the use of drugs or alcohol.
-If you can't talk to them directly, speak to the HR department or your line manager. - Q I am worried that a male manager is acting inappropriately with a female colleague.
+If you can't talk to them directly, speak to your People team or line manager. - Q I am worried that a male manager is acting inappropriately with a female colleague.
 He stands very close to her when they are talking and I know he has been sending her personal messages on WhatsApp.
 What should I do? - A You should make your manager aware of your concerns in the first instance.
-If you don't feel comfortable raising your concerns to your manager, you can contact your HR department or raise this through the Protector Line.
+If you don't feel comfortable raising your concerns to your manager, you can contact your People team or raise this through Protector Line.
 All concerns regarding harassment will be taken seriously and will be investigated.